Rakvere JK Tarvas

-Rakvere JK Tarvas, commonly known as Rakvere Tarvas, or simply as Tarvas, is a football club, based in Rakvere, Estonia.
+Rakvere Jalgpalliklubi Tarvas, commonly known as Rakvere Tarvas, or simply as Tarvas, is an Estonian football club based in Rakvere that competes in II liiga, the fourth tier of Estonian football.
+The club's home ground is Rakvere linnastaadion.

 The club was founded in 2004 as Virumaa JK Rakvere.
 From 2008 until 2010, the club was named Rakvere FC Flora, and since 2011 Rakvere JK Tarvas.
+The club has competed in the Estonian top division Meistriliiga once, in 2016.

 History

 The club was founded in 2004 as Virumaa Jalgpalliklubi Rakvere (Virumaa Football Club Rakvere).
 From 2008, Rakvere became affiliated with Flora and became Rakvere FC Flora.
 In 2011, the team name was changed to Tarvas (Aurochs), which is the symbol of Rakvere and is derived from the historic name of the town, Tarvanpea (Aurochs' head).
-In 2012, Tarvas was promoted to the Esiliiga and finished the 2012 season in third place.
-In promotion games against JK Tallinna Kalev Tarvas lost 1–3 on aggregate.
-Tarvas finished the 2013 Esiliiga season in 4th place but were beaten in the promotion play-offs by Tammeka 2–6 on aggregate.
+In 2012, Tarvas was promoted to Esiliiga and finished the 2012 season in third place.
+The club faced JK Tallinna Kalev in the promotion play-offs, but lost 1–3 on aggregate.
+Tarvas finished the 2013 Esiliiga season in 4th place but were beaten in the promotion play-offs by Tartu Tammeka 2–6 on aggregate.
 In July 2014, Valeri Bondarenko was hired as manager.

-Tarvas finished the 2015 Esiliiga season in 4th place and was promoted to the Meistriliiga for the first time in history.
-Tarvas earned just 1 point in first 14 Meistriliiga games.
-On 4 June 2016, Valeri Bondarenko was sacked and replaced as manager by Urmas Kirs, who coached the team in 2008.
-With new coach Tarvas earned another two draws and finished season at the bottom of the table.
+Rakvere Tarvas finished the 2015 Esiliiga season in 4th place and as the three higher placed teams were reserve teams and thus ineligible for promotion, Tarvas were promoted to the Meistriliiga for the first time in their history.
+In the process, they became the first club from Lääne-Viru County to play in the Estonian top division.
+Tarvas earned just 1 point in their first 14 Meistriliiga games and on 4 June 2016, Bondarenko was sacked and replaced as manager by Urmas Kirs.
+Tarvas earned another two draws and finished the season at the bottom of the table with three points.
+For the following three seasons, Rakvere Tarvas competed in Esiliiga, before being relegated to Esiliiga B for 2020 and eventually dropping down to the fourth tier in 2021.